rw251/analytics-portal/docs/design.md

 * top 10
 * distributions
 * predictive model

+The side menu highlights the currently viewed section.

 The main body of the page displays a summary box giving the following information: